HairyPotato69/academic-public/content/Notes/OOP/Introduction to OOP.md

 description:
 ---
 >[!WARNING] Knowledge
->This note assumes some familiarity with programming languages.
+>This note assumes some familiarity with programming.
+>Java language is used in the notes.

 # What is Object-Oriented Programming?
 >[!DEFINITION] OOP
->It is a Programming paradigm that represents concepts as objects with attributes (*datatypes*) and methods (*functions*)
+>A programming paradigm that represents concepts as objects with attributes (*datatypes*) and methods (*functions*)

-An object oriented program can be seen as objects interacting with another object.
-The Java language is built based on OOP paradigm while its sibling, Haskell, is built around functional programming.  ^593cb2
+An object-oriented program can be seen as objects interacting with each other.

+>[!INFO] Functional programming
+>Haskell is built around functional programming.

 >[!DEFINITION] Functional Programming
->It is also a programming paradigm that represents concepts, but it is purely in functions.
-Everything is done via recursion.
-It has a steeper learning curve despite its misleading name.
+>A programming paradigm that represents concepts purely in functions.

-*How about procedural programming?*
-Procedural programming is what most programmers do.

 >[!DEFINITION] Procedural Programming
->A form of programming practice that focuses on creating "procedures" or functions that implement the program's logic.
+>A programming paradigm that focuses on creating "procedures" or functions that implement the program's logic.
 Data is passed to the function and the function performs operations on the data.
+## Benefits of Object-Oriented Programming
+### Ease of Modification & Reusability
 The problem with procedural programming is that the methods and variables are separated from the object.
 Take this for example,

-*Snippet A: procedural programming*
+*Snippet A: Procedural programming*
 ```cpp
 #include <iostream>
 #include <string_view>